alyssoncs/dataexplorer-docs/data-explorer/kusto/query/mv-apply-operator.md

 ### Getting the largest element from the array

-The query outputs the smallest even number (2) and the smallest odd number (1).
+The query outputs the largest even number (8) and the largest odd number (7).
 <!-- //the query and header do not match.
 Is the query wrong?// -->

 :::moniker range="azure-data-explorer"